neil-kelsey/ground-control-water-table/ground-control-water-table/README.md

 I believe I had met all the requirements, here they are again with an explanation of how and where I believe I had met them

 - [x] Consume JSON sample data and decode sensor data
-> This is done in /src/app/functions decodeAndMutateData.tsx - here I decode the package data from base64 and also mutate the data in to the structure I desire
+> This is done in `/src/app/functions/decodeAndMutateData.tsx` - here I decode the package data from base64 and also mutate the data in to the structure I desire
 - [x] Present the data in tabular form; with appropriate:
      - [x] Formatting/styling for data types
      > You can find the table component on the homepage - http://localhost:3000/ each table row has a 'show details' which can be expanded to show all the data available for that unique item